Instagram Aesthetic: How To Create One For Your Brand

 Maintaining that color palette

-They seem to be consistently sharing illustrations, creative shots of their products and text posts.
+Additionally, they seem to be consistently sharing illustrations, creative shots of their products and text posts.
 The key takeaway here is that you should not simply stick to one type of post or content.
 With the color palette being consistent, you give yourself the creative liberty to share different types of content and themes.
-For example, this brand will share an informative message followed by a post of their product.
-And because the color palette is the same, it works.

 To sum up – the features that you can focus on when you create an Instagram aesthetic are: